Rebecca Darrah, PhD

 Rebecca Darrah, PhD is a board certified and licensed genetic counselor, and is an Associate Professor in the Department of Genetics and Genome Sciences.
 Becky earned her Genetic Counseling Master’s Degree in 2000, and her Master’s Degree in Bioethics in 1998, both from CWRU.
 She has worked as a genetic counselor and clinical supervisor in both prenatal and general genetics, and has been a leader in the Genetic Counseling Training Program at CWRU since 2005, holding various positions including Clinical Coordinator, Assistant Director, and Associate Director.

 In 2010 Becky graduated from the doctoral program at CWRU with a PhD in Genetics.
 She leads a research lab that focuses on genetic modifiers of cystic fibrosis (CF) airway disease, including studying the relationship between variation in the TGFb1, EDNRA, and AGTR2 genes and clinical severity in CF lung disease.
-Her lab also uses novel mouse models of CF to studying interventions aimed at improving pulmonary mechanics, response to infection, and circadian rhythms as a means to improve quality of life for people with CF. She mentors both genetic counseling and doctoral students in her lab.
+Her lab also uses novel mouse models of CF to study interventions aimed at improving pulmonary mechanics, response to infection, and circadian rhythms as a means to improve quality of life for people with CF. She mentors both genetic counseling and doctoral students in her lab.

-Dr. Darrah is co-chair of the National Society of Genetic Counselor’s Cystic Fibrosis Special Interest Group, and serves on the Accreditation Council for Genetic Counseling’s Program Review Committee.
+Dr. Darrah is a member of the National Society of Genetic Counselor’s Cystic Fibrosis Special Interest Group, and serves on the Accreditation Council for Genetic Counseling’s Program Review Committee.
 She is also a member of the Pediatric Ethics Board for Rainbow Babies and Children’s Hospital, an Advisory Board member for the Research Institute of Children’s Health, and serves on the Faculty senate Research Committee and Conflict of Interest Committee.

 Michelle Merrill, MS